polygontwist/webchat/README.md

 # webchat
-webchat with shmop (Shared Memory - PHP)
+somple webchat with shmop (Shared Memory - PHP) and AJAX